acharkizakaria/haraka-plugin-accounting-files/README.md

 [![NPM][npm-img]][npm-url]

-Gives you the ability to extract the useful information from the outbound traffic and manage the storage/archiving of the three main types 'Delivered/Deferred/Bounce'.
+The ACCOUNTING FILES plugin gives you the ability to extract the useful/custom information from the outbound traffic and manage the 'storage/archiving' of the three main types 'Delivered/Deferred/Bounce'.

 ## INSTALLATION